we-are-Joinup/provider-api-doc/source/includes/_profile.md

 `PUT https://api.joinupbackend/api/corporative-PROVIDER-SLUG/apps/passenger/PLATFORM/VERSION/profile/`

-This endpoint update several attributes of the passenger profile.
+This endpoint updates several attributes of the passenger profile.
 If you want to use only [a generic user][server2server] you should do not use this endpoint

 ### 8.2.2 Success code